Product Tester: How to Get Paid to Test Products at Home

 Electronics and Appliances

 The AppleSeed program is a chance to try new software before it’s released and share feedback.
 This program is voluntary, invite-only and there’s no pay.
 Another opportunity is the Apple Beta Software Program, which is open to anyone with a valid Apple ID.
-With this program, you’ll be testing public betas, and you can enroll devices such as iPhones, iPads, iPods, Macs or Apple TVs.
+With this program, you’ll be doing beta testing for new Apple programs for mobile app and the web and you can enroll devices such as iPhones, iPads, iPods, Macs or Apple TVs.

 After signing up to be a Phillips product tester, you’ll have access to about five or six testing opportunities each year.
 In some cases, the products are sent for free, and in other cases, you can buy the product for a reduced price.
 You can keep the product you’re testing, and in exchange, you’ll submit a “comprehensive and meaningful evaluation” and share online reviews.